diku-dk/ap-e2024-pub/week3/README.md

 good habits.
 To illustrate the example, suppose that we also have a parser for parsing identifiers like `xyz`.
 (We will write such a parser in a bit, but for now it will live only in our imagination).
-If then write a combined parser that parses *first* an integer, then a identifier, then a string such as `123xyz` would be parsed into an integer and a variable.
+If we then write a combined parser that parses *first* an integer, then an identifier, then a string such as `123xyz` would be parsed into an integer and a variable.
 This *may* be what we want, but it is not in accordance with normal conventions regarding syntax, where tokens must